Department-of-Technical-Arts/pearl-website/README.md

-# pearl-website
+# Pearl Website
-Official repo for the cultural fest - 'Pearl' of Bits Pilani Hyderabad Campus
+Official repository for the cultural fest - 'Pearl' of Bits Pilani Hyderabad Campus